scanoss/engine/README.md

-# SCANOSS Open Source Inventory Engine
+# SCANOSS Open Source Engine

-THE FIRST OPEN SOURCE INVENTORY ENGINE BUILT FOR DEVELOPERS
+THE FIRST OPEN SOURCE ENGINE BUILT FOR DEVELOPERS

-SCANOSS is an open, configurable OSS inventory engine that was built specifically for developers, empowering them to confidently produce compliant code from the moment they begin writing, while delivering greater license and usage visibility for the broader DevOps team and supply chain partners.
+SCANOSS is an open, configurable OSS engine that was built specifically for developers, empowering them to confidently produce compliant code from the moment they begin writing, while delivering greater license and usage visibility for the broader DevOps team and supply chain partners.

 With its open architecture that is easy to integrate into existing processes and toolchains, SCANOSS transforms software bill of materials (SBOM) creation from ‘write now, audit later’ to an always-on analysis of live code.